Structured Data Invalid After a Template Change: Find the One Broken Field

 Prevention

-• Never reference frontmatter fields directly in JSON-LD templates — go through a typed helper that throws on missing required fields.
+• Never reference frontmatter fields directly in JSON-LD templates.
+Go through a typed helper that throws on missing required fields, so the build fails instead of Search Console catching it two weeks later.

-• After any framework upgrade, manually run Rich Results Test on one URL per content type before merging.
+• After any framework upgrade, run the Rich Results Test on one URL per content type before merging.
+Use Code Snippet mode for a not-yet-deployed branch, or URL mode against a preview deploy.

-• Keep a “schema canary” route — a fixture page with every supported schema type — and check it in CI.
+• Keep a “schema canary” route — a fixture page that emits every schema type you ship — and check it in CI so a layout change that drops the <script> block fails fast.

 FAQ

 Q: Will broken JSON-LD hurt my ranking?
 A: It hurts rich result eligibility, not the underlying ranking.
-Your blue-link result stays put; you just lose the star ratings, FAQ accordion, breadcrumb display, video thumbnail, etc. For commerce / recipes / events, the rich result loss is significant.
+Your blue-link result stays put; you just lose the eligible enhancement (breadcrumb trail, product price/rating, video thumbnail, and so on).
+For commerce, recipes, and events, the rich result loss is significant.

 Q: Enhancements report still shows “Invalid” after I fixed it.
 How long until it clears?
-A: Search Console Enhancements re-validates as Google re-crawls.
+A: Search Console re-validates as Google re-crawls.
 Expect 1-3 weeks for the count to drop.
-Verify the fix immediately via Rich Results Test on a sample URL — that is ground truth.
+Don’t wait on it — the Rich Results Test on a sample URL tells you immediately whether the fix worked.

 Q: I have multiple JSON-LD blocks on one page.
 Is that OK?
 A: Yes.
-One Article + one BreadcrumbList + one WebSite is standard.
-Just do not duplicate the same @type with different values — Google may pick either one or ignore both.
+One Article + one BreadcrumbList + one WebSite is standard, each in its own <script> tag.
+Just do not duplicate the same @type with conflicting values — Google may pick either one or ignore both.

 Tags: #SEO #Troubleshooting #Debug #Structured data #JSON-LD